PointCloudLibrary/pcl/doc/tutorials/content/qt_visualizer.rst

 Create the folder tree and download the sources files from `github <https://github.com/PointCloudLibrary/pcl/tree/master/doc/tutorials/content/sources/qt_visualizer>`_.

 .. note::
-   File paths should not contain any special caracter or the compilation might fail with a ``moc: Cannot open options file specified with @`` error message.
+   File paths should not contain any special character or the compilation might fail with a ``moc: Cannot open options file specified with @`` error message.

 Qt configuration
 ================